tbrowder/CSV-Editor/README.md

 It has a few format restrictions:

-  * the only valid field separators are
+  * The only valid field separators are:

     * comma: `,`